SalmanKhan18/sitecore-dev-vbox/README.md

 _Lets you set up the Virtual Box with Sitecore Version 9.0.2 CMS_

-# Pre Requisite To Install Sitecore
+# Pre Requisite To Setup Sitecore VBox

 1. Virtual Box <br>
 	You can download the latest Virtual Box from [here](https://www.virtualbox.org/wiki/Downloads).

 2. Vagrant <br>
 	You can download the latest Vagrant from [here](https://www.vagrantup.com/downloads.html).